 7. Remove the lid once, slide the ring mold off the pancakes and gently flip the pancake.
 Add 1/2 tbsp water and cover again with the lid.
 Heat it for another 5 to 6 minutes.

 8. Serve the pancake with your favourite toppings (e.g. butter, maple syrup, whipped cream, matcha powder, ice cream, honey or any fruits!).
 Tadam!

 How to check if the pancakes are done inside, poke the pancake with a bamboo skewer.
 The skewer should be without any batter sticking to them:)

 1. Cut a piece of parchment paper to cover the bottom and sides of a jelly-roll pan.

 2. Sift flour into a medium bowl and set aside.
 Pre-heat the oven to 190C degree.

 7. Remove from the oven, immediately loosen the edges of the cake from the pan gently.
 Flip the cake upside down.
-Peel off the parchment paper you just used for baking (you could even use printing paper sheets).
-Let the cake cool completely.
+Peel off the parchment paper you just used for baking (I actually use printing paper sheets).
+Cover and let the cake cool completely.